christianfriedl/CGenerics/README.md

 * Constructors are named Typename__new
 * Alternative constructors are named Typename__newFrom<Foo>
 * Destructors are named Typename__delete
-* For each generic class, there are always the following macros, e.g. for cgArray:
+* For each generic class, there are always the following macros.

+E.g. for cgArray:

     #define DECLARE_ARRAY_TYPE(TYPENAME)